hamedasgari20/python-books/architecture-patterns-python/notes.md

 ![](images/big_ball_of_mud.png "Big ball of mud")

-If you’d like a picture of where we’re going, take a look at Figure below, but don’t worry if none of it makes sense yet!
+If you’d like a picture of where we’re going in part one of this book, take a look at Figure below, but don’t worry if none of it makes sense yet!
 We introduce each box in the figure, one by one.

 ![](images/component_diagram_for_our_app.png)